berttejeda/ansible-taskrunner/README.md

 <a name="populate-the-vars-block---define-commands"></a>
 ## Populate the vars block - define commands

-Next, we define the available commands:
+Next, we define the available commands and their options.

+Let's add a command named 'run' to start:

 <details>
   <summary>Click to Expand</summary>